Panama 1994 plane crash a 'terror' attack

 Panama says new evidence shows 1994 plane crash 'terrorist' incident

-A plane crash in Panama in 1994 that killed 21 people, many of them Jews, was the result of a terrorist incident, Panama's president said.
+A plane crash in Panama in 1994 that killed 21 people, many of them Jews, was the result of a terrorist incident, Panama's president has said.

 Juan Carlos Varela said the evidence came from Israeli intelligence and he had asked for the case to be reopened.